Narrowleaf sunflower

 Pictured above: Narrowleaf sunflower (Helianthus angustifolius) by Keith Bradley.
 Click on terms for botanical definitions.
 View post as a PDF.

-Narrowleaf sunflower’s showy golden blooms are relatively large (about 3 inches in diameter), with bright yellow, strap-shaped ray florets surrounding a compact head of reddish-brown disk florets.
-Flowerheads are cupped in green, hairy bracts.
-Leaves are long, linear to acicular, and have a rough, sandpaper-like surface.
+Narrowleaf sunflower’s showy golden flowers are up to 3 inches across, with bright yellow, strap-shaped ray florets surrounding a compact head of reddish-brown disk florets.
+Flowerheads are cupped in green hairy bracts.
+Leaves are long, linear to acicular and have a rough, sandpaper-like surface.
 Leaf margins are entire or may be revolute.
 Leaf arrangement is alternate toward the top of the stem and opposite below.
 Stems are rough and branched.

 Family: Asteraceae (Aster, composite or daisy family)